abelakponine/cubeacademy-laravel-crud/SwaggerOpenAPI.md

         "email": "john@example.com",
         "title": "New Blog Post",
-        "content": "This is the content of the blog post.", "created_at": "2024-07-20T12:34:56Z",
+        "content": "This is the content of the blog post.", "publish_at": "This is the date of when to publish post.", "created_at": "2024-07-20T12:34:56Z",
         "updated_at": "2024-07-20T12:34:56Z"
     }